-The waterfall of Cautley Spout is a fine way to approach the Calf, the highest place on the Howgill range.
-The CRoss Keys Temperance Inn makes an obvious starting point.
+The waterfall of Cautley Spout is a fine way to approach the Calf, the highest summit on the Howgill mountain range.
+The Cross Keys Temperance Inn makes an obvious starting point.

 In the late 1970s a very young Jonathan used to visit his brother who was at school at Sedbergh.
-All I remember about those trips was having a family ‘tea’ at the Cross Keys inn on the Sunday as we returned.
-Later I viewed the Howgills more from the M6 as I sped north to the Lakes but I was not attracted by what I saw, albeit from a distance.
+All I remember about those trips was having a family ‘tea’ at the Cross Keys inn on the Sunday we left.
+Later I viewed the Howgills more from the M6 as I sped north to the Lake District and Scotland but I was not attracted by what I saw, albeit from a distance.
+It looked a little tame.
 However time passed and I could ignore the area no longer.
-I have now climbed the Calf via Cautley Spout twice in quick succession it was so good that I wanted to explore further.
+I have now climbed the Calf via Cautley Spout many times.
+Once testing the Howgills you will want to explore further.

 The Calf and Calders are 2 of the Dales 30 Mountains